-This original American colony in New England is sometimes overlooked as a travel destination because of its reputation as a bedroom community for Manhattan.
+This original American colony in New England is sometimes overlooked as a travel destination because of its reputation as a bedroom community for New York.
 But there is much to recommend in this diverse and charming northeastern state, which contains a wealth of history and geographical diversity within its 5,500 square miles.
-Yale University and its renowned museums are ensconced in New Haven.
+Yale University and its renowned museums are located in New Haven.
 The Connecticut River cuts its way through the center of the state.
 Along the way stand charming colonial villages and old mill towns converted into artsy enclaves.
 In the southeast, the coast is dotted with towns that still retain the flavor of their seafaring roots.
 In Mystic, for example, the Independence Seaport Museum features tall ships and a re-created 19th-century maritime village, while Old World charm permeates the horse-farm hills of the northwest.

 New Haven Green